 Questa is one in a long string of small, Hispanic villages that scattered up the Rio Grande from what is now Mexico into southern Colorado during the 18th and 19th centuries.

-Thirty miles north of Taos, we were historically a remote and rough place to live.
+We were historically a remote and rough place to live, and in many ways still are.

 The Spanish soon came back in even greater numbers, and the Indian wars continued.
 Around 1800, the Spanish militia came north with settlers and established a secure enough (relatively speaking) atmosphere that a few tentative settlements began in this area.
 Hispanic settlers from Taos began moving north seeking new grazing land for sheep and goats.
 By then some French trappers had found the region, and the first U.S. military explorations were also taking place.